xatabhk/avs2-avs3-video-samples/README.md

 test5_avs2.mkv<br>
   Multiple audio/subtitles.
 The sample contains AVS2 video (1024x576 pixels), and stereo AAC and commentary in AAC+ (using SBR).
 The source material is taken from the Elephant Dreams video project

+Beijing 2022 winter olympics emblem_avs2.mkv<br>
+  Basic file.
+It contains AVS2 video (1920x1080), and stereo AAC audio.
+Official video of Beijing 2022 Winter Olympic Games emblem.

+# avs3 video samples
 test5_avs3.mkv<br>
   Multiple audio/subtitles.
 The sample contains AVS3 video (1024x576 pixels), and stereo AAC and commentary in AAC+ (using SBR).
 The source material is taken from the Elephant Dreams video project

-Beijing 2022 winter olympics emblem_avs2.mkv<br>
-  Basic file.
-It contains AVS2 video (1920x1080), and stereo AAC audio.
-Official video of Beijing 2022 Winter Olympic Games emblem.

 # Encoder used for generating samples videos:
 Ffmpeg: https://github.com/xatabhk/FFmpeg-avs2-avs3/releases/tag/n4.4-dev-avs3<br>
 Command line examples for encoding AVS2 and AVS3 videos：<br>